September 18-19, 2025

 The videos will be displayed as a video exhibition during the conference.

-A description of the 10 researchers and their MSCA projects will follow as soon as possible.
+See description of the 10 researchers and their MSCA projects below.

 Share your opinion